 We are grateful to have received a generous bequest and a grant to do some much needed work on Riversdale Homestead.
-Due to the nature of the work the house will be closed from Monday, 5 February and if everything goes well, it will reopen on Tuesday, 1 May.
+Due to the nature of the work the house will be closed from Monday, 5 February until Spring.
 The gardens will still be open and the Unearthing Riversdale exhibition will be running in the Tea Room and small parlour from 5 March until 3 June.
-So please come and visit and check out the progress.

 An estate with a rich history that is full of inns and schools, set amongst beautiful grounds.
 Edward Twynam, the NSW Surveyor-General bought it in 1875 and it remained the family home until 1967.
 Sketches and furniture crafted by Emily Twynam still decorate the home.